piyushthange/PiNux/README.md

 # Introduction

 A basic Multithereaded Kernel from Scratch.
+This OS is a hobby project & a base understanding is going to build for the OS.

 # Real Mode Development